MrSquid25/SLAE/Assignment 3/README.md

 2) Create the nasm code that will reproduce the eggcode.

 Now that we know the exact structure for the egg hunter, we need to create the nasm code.
-Taking advadtange of the code from the paper, here is the final code.
+Using this schema, here is the final code.

         global _start